Giants of Land and Sea

 Production & Technical Execution

-Redwood Ascent: High-Resolution Post-Production: Personally executed the technical edit and color correction for the Redwood Ascent cinematic experience, optimizing a high-bandwidth pipeline utilizing 6K Raw CinemaDNG footage.
-Contracted specialized drone vendors and coordinated with the Save the Redwoods League, park rangers, and climbing scientists to secure regulatory clearance inside highly restricted old-growth habitats.
+Redwood Ascent: High-Resolution Post-Production: I personally executed the technical edit and color correction for the Redwood Ascent cinematic experience, optimizing a high-bandwidth pipeline utilizing 6K Raw CinemaDNG footage.
+I contracted specialized drone vendors and coordinated with the Save the Redwoods League, park rangers, and climbing scientists to secure regulatory clearance inside highly restricted old-growth habitats.

-Redwood Ascent: Interactive Localization & Spatial Audio: Orchestrated a multi-language integration system (English, Spanish, Filipino, and Chinese) mapped to an on-floor visitor UI control panel that dynamically shifts video and SRT subtitle layouts based on user selection.
-Sourced and contracted specialized audio designers to score compositions for a 9-channel spatial audio array, guiding physical hardware installation with studio engineers.
+Redwood Ascent: Interactive Localization & Spatial Audio: I orchestrated a multi-language integration system (English, Spanish, Filipino, and Chinese) mapped to an on-floor visitor UI control panel that dynamically shifts video and SRT subtitle layouts based on user selection.
+I sourced and contracted specialized audio designers to score compositions for a 9-channel spatial audio array, guiding physical hardware installation with studio engineers.

-Shake House: Historical Digital Reconstruction: Partnered with the studio’s lead compositor to execute complex visual effects archaeology.
-Researched 1989 municipal building records to isolate and digitally paint out contemporary structures from a modern Alamo Square photographic plate to achieve perfect historical accuracy.
-For the 1906 simulation, personally restored archival photography by removing film scratches, minimizing grain, and recreating missing visual details.
+Shake House: Historical Digital Reconstruction: I partnered with the studio’s lead compositor to execute complex visual effects archaeology.
+I researched 1989 municipal building records to isolate and digitally paint out contemporary structures from a modern Alamo Square photographic plate to achieve perfect historical accuracy.
+For the 1906 simulation, I personally restored archival photography by removing film scratches, minimizing grain, and recreating missing visual details.

-Shake House: Multi-Screen Refresh & Sound Design: Spearheaded the subsequent exhibit lifecycle refresh by editing and delivering a new 4-screen pre-show display illustrating seismic California landscapes.
-Directed the audio overhaul by re-recording the narrative script, re-editing sound effects, and remixing the musical score to modernize the simulator's sensory environmental pipeline.
+Shake House: Multi-Screen Refresh & Sound Design: I spearheaded the subsequent exhibit lifecycle refresh by editing and delivering a new 4-screen pre-show display illustrating seismic California landscapes.
+I directed the audio overhaul by re-recording the narrative script, re-editing sound effects, and remixing the musical score to modernize the simulator's sensory environmental pipeline.